schollii/terraform-variables/README.md

 adhering to HCL syntax; a pre-processor then uses hclwrite or similar to process the file, together with tfvars, and to generate a `variables.tf`.

 - The generated file is not meant to be edited by humans; any changes there will be lost at the next "rendering" by this pre-processor.
 - HCL format is quite standard (eg it is easy to reformat HCL in jetbrains IDEs) so it should be possible to emit HCL that is at least as readable as your average variables.tf :) Moreover, the generated `variables.tf` will be processable by standard tf documentation generation.
-- Due to the odd behavior caused by the combination of the `default` attribute of a `variable` and omission of some attribs in the `.tfvars` (see limitation #3), this `default` attribute cannot be used.
-Rather, the pre-processor will generate the following:

-    - a `variable` block which contains only the type information, sensitivity, etc and an empty `default`
-    - a `variable` block which contains the final set of input values, without any type information, merged from the input specification and the tfvars files
-    - a `local` of the same name that uses the `defaults` function to merge the tfvars (which terraform will have created from the var) and the second `variable` block

-  This strategy will, based on the findings of limitation #3, give all the information that is required for type safety in terraform, for documentation of the module, and for intellisense of the configuration; AND allow the user to further override simple values in .tfvars files (ie they will not be able to remove a map key or list item).

-- Due to the nature of inputs tfvars files (which follow various rules regarding auto, json etc) , we may need a new file type for tfvars files so that terraform does not see them.
-There is no foreseeable reason to change the syntax of this file.

-    - To fix limitation #1, there may be some tfvars loading and merging logic that will be necessary to copy from terraform, so that the preprocessor can be called using the same syntax eg instead of `terraform plan -var-file something.tfvars -var something=something`, the command would be `pre-processor-name update-vars -var-file something.tfvars -var something=something`, which would combine the command line args and the local "tfvars" files (auto etc but with) the same way as terraform plan / apply.

-- The basic type specification construct is `VAR_NAME TYPE {DETAILS}` where DETAILS is the attributes mentioned in https://www.terraform.io/language/values/variables#arguments except for `type` and `description`, namely `default`, `sensitive`, `validation` and `nullable`.
-The only attribute that will be processed by this pre-processor is `default`; the type will be obtained from `TYPE` and the description from the comment (this assumes that `hclwrite.parseConfig()` makes comments accessible, but it is not clear yet whether that is correct).
+- The solution will only support TF 1.3+ due to the very odd experimental behavior of defaults before that version.
+In fact it may be worth waiting for 1.4 support for nested `variable` blocks, in that case an additional block `override` might be possible to solve item 3.

+To be updated due to TF 1.3:

 - Simple types:

     ```hcl
     my_var1 string {}